Center for Mindfulness Therapeutic Neuroscience Lab

 We are currently performing and collaborating on a wide range of research projects around the world.
 Currently, we are pursuing research that spans the areas of:

-"As an addiction psychiatrist I work with people who are suffering every day.
-Yet the current tools that we have to help people who are struggling with disorders related to the mind, whether depression, anxiety, addiction or everyday stress fall often miss the mark or fall short.
+"As an addiction psychiatrist, I work everyday with people who are suffering.
+Yet the current tools that we have to help people who are struggling with disorders related to the mind, whether depression, anxiety, addiction or everyday stress often miss the mark or fall short.

 We are at a unique time in history where mental skills such as mindfulness are becoming commonplace.
 Mindfulness training is accessible to more and more people.
 And importantly, mindfulness is meeting with the modern age.
 We now have tools that can be used to map the mind, helping us understand how it works.

 At the Therapeutic Neuroscience Lab, we now have the tools to study how mindfulness changes the brain.
 And we can use these to not only understand the mind, but importantly, to improve our array of treatments to decrease suffering and improve the lives of many."